 Operations Services Group

-The Operations Services Group (OSG) manages the internal business, financial, human resource and administrative processes within the Center for Medicaid and CHIP Services.
+The Operations Services Group (OSG) manages internal operations including budget and acquisitions, human capital and other administrative processes within the Center for Medicaid and CHIP Services.
 OSG is also responsible for website content and management for Medicaid.gov and InsureKidsNow.gov now as well as all other media communications and outreach activities.

 State Demonstrations Group

 The State Demonstrations Group (SDG) ensures that Medicaid and CHIP Section 1115 Demonstrations support the goals of the Medicaid statute and the Affordable Care Act, including supporting states that are interested in expanding Medicaid and/or reforming their service delivery or provider payment systems through the use of demonstration authorities.

 The Medicaid and CHIP Operations Group (MCOG) is integrated within CMCS and serves as a focal point with formulation, coordination, integration, and implementation of all national program policies and operations relating to Medicaid, CHIP, and BHP.
 This group is dedicated to providing operational support to CMCS priority initiatives.
 Working in partnership with states, MCOG provides technical assistance and ensures effective program administration and beneficiary protections.
 The MCOG leads and supports all CMS interactions and collaboration relating to Medicaid, CHIP, and BHP with states and local governments, territories, Indian tribes and tribal healthcare providers, key stakeholders and other federal government entities.